noetl/noetl/wiki/playbook_specification.md

     <task_type_specific_fields>
   }
 ```
-- The `"task"` type serves as a __composite container__ for executing a nested list of tasks in order.
-It may be used in both top-level and nested `"run"`.
 - A `"task"` with both `"type"` and `"run"` will:
   - Be executed according to its `"type"` if supported (e.g., `"http"`, `"python"`, `"loop"`).
   - Otherwise, if `"type": "task"`, it is treated as a composite task and will evaluate each nested task in `"run"` in order.